jcdendrite/local-ansible-template/readme.md

 ansible template
 ================

 A template for starting an ansible project for configuring a local machine.
-I mostly made this for a colleage who wanted to use ansible.

 usage
 -----